camunda/camunda-docs/docs/guides/getting-started-java-spring.md

    7. **Java**: Select the Java version you have installed.
    8. For this tutorial, we will not install any dependencies.
 4. Click **Generate**.
-5. Download the project, click into the `.zip` file, and add it to your desired location.
+5. Download the project, extract the `.zip` file, and add the contents to your desired location.
 6. Open this project in your preferred code editor.
 7. Run `mvn spring-boot:run` in your terminal to confirm your Spring project builds.
 8. (Optional) Run `git init` if you'd like to commit milestones along the way, and add a `.gitignore` file with `target/` to ignore build artifacts.